4 Estate Planning Law Changes in 2019

 #3 Contesting Trusts:

-New case law has made it more difficult for those not named in the instrument to contest the trust.
+New case law has made it more difficult for those not named in the instrument to contest a trust.
 In the case of Barefoot v.
 Jennings, the court held that only trustees and beneficiaries have standing to bring a petition to contest a trust.
-Read more about Barefoot v.
-Jennings here.
+This change offers an extra measure of protection against those who may want to overturn your Estate Plan after you pass.

 #4 Tax Changes:

-If you feel that any of these changes necessitate a change in your estate plan, or if it has been more than 5 years since you have had your estate plan reviewed, we recommend you seek the counsel of a qualified Estate Planning attorney to assist you in bringing your Estate Plan up-to-date.
+If you feel that any of these changes necessitate a change in your Estate Plan, or if it has been more than 5 years since you have had your estate plan reviewed, we recommend you seek the counsel of an experienced Estate Planning attorney to assist you in bringing your Estate Plan up-to-date.